microsoft/react-native-code-push/README.md

 ![Deployment list](https://cloud.githubusercontent.com/assets/116461/11601733/13011d5e-9a8a-11e5-9ce2-b100498ffb34.png)

-In order to effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment releases](#multi-deployment-releases) docs below before actually moving your app's usage of CodePush into production.
+In order to effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

 ## Android Setup